tianhao-ai/Australia-Social-Media-Analytics-on-the-Cloud-comp90024-ass2-team6/README.md

 * `frontend` : since we using wordpress for our website application, so only the file we additionly use to produce extra functionality in website would put in here
 * `SUDO_Data`: These file is for placing the file we collected from sudo
 * `report`: These file would be used to placed our final report
+# Acknowledgments
+This program was created as a project for COMP90024 Cluster and Cloud Computing at University of Melbourne.
+Special thanks to Prof.Richard Sinnott for their guidance and support.